AdobeDocs/analytics.en/help/admin/admin/conversion-var-admin/merchandising-evars.md

 ## Merchandising eVars settings

 Here are the different settings that you can use with your merchandising eVars.
 The following screenshot comes from the Report Suite Manager.
-Access it by going to Analytics > Admin > Report Suites > Edit Settings > Conversion > Conversion Variables > Add new > Enable Merchandising.
+Access it by going to [!UICONTROL Analytics] > [!UICONTROL Admin] > [!UICONTROL Report Suites] > [!UICONTROL Edit Settings] > [!UICONTROL Conversion] > [!UICONTROL Conversion Variables] > [!UICONTROL Add new] > [!UICONTROL Enable Merchandising].

 ![](assets/merch-evars1.png)